Tyulis/3DSkit/Readme.md

 	*	**swizzle**: Specify the texture swizzling (see console output at extraction).
 Can be 0 (none), 4 (90º rotation) or 8 (transposition).
 Defaults to 0
 *	GARC:
 	*	**version**: Specify the version of the output file.
 Can be 4 or 6, look at the console output during the extraction.
 Defaults to 6.
+*	mini:
+	*	**type**: Specify the file type (2 chars magic number) to use for the output file.
+Look at the console output during the extraction.
+If you don't use the right magic, it can prevents the packed file to load.
+Defaults to BL.

 Supported formats
 =================